Top

 Contact us online or give us a call at (732) 858-0282 to schedule an appointment with an experienced New Jersey alimony attorney today.

-Types of Alimony in New Jersey
+Understanding Alimony Types in New Jersey

 New Jersey law (NJ Stat section 2A:34-23) defines four types of alimony:

-Open Durational Alimony
+Open Durational Alimony Explained

 As the name suggests, open durational alimony requires one party to pay a set amount to the other without a fixed end date.
 This does not mean that payments must continue indefinitely, but rather payments must be reevaluated in the event that either party’s circumstances change.
 Examples of circumstances that can merit reevaluation of open durational alimony payments include a change in employment, income, or retirement status.
 This type of spousal support is most often considered only if the parties were married for 20 years or more.

-Limited Duration Alimony
+Limited Duration Alimony: Key Points

 Limited duration alimony refers to spousal support with an established end date.
 The duration and amount of spousal support may vary depending on the applicability of New Jersey state laws and the circumstances of each party, and courts do not employ a specific formula for either of these factors.
 However, the duration of payments must not exceed the length of the marriage.
 This type of alimony may be considered for marriages that lasted less than 20 years.